araghavendra16/Deelopment-of-a-Data-product/README.md

 The project is clearly explained in Development of Data products_project_document (1).pdf

+In the dashboard, I have created some new variables (it's called Measure in POWERBI).
+I use these measures extensively in visualizations.
+Since it's a timeseries dataset, I print the latest date's confirmed column as Total Confirmed.
+It's of simple logic.
+Same for deaths.

 If its not working, please write back to me immediately.